 There are three main areas in which regulated companies must look at as primary areas of focus when dealing with Annex 11:

-- The features of your system - There are a range of features that are required by Annex 11 when implementing a computer system to manage electronic records.
+- The features of your system - There is a range of features that are required by Annex 11 when implementing a computer system to manage electronic records.
 Do your research here to align with these requirements.

 - System Validation - When implementing an electronic system for the use in regulated activities, you have to ensure that you demonstrate with documented evidence that the electronic system is fit for its intended use.
 In other words, demonstrate that your system does what it should do.
 You must have controls in place that allow you to identify when the system doesn’t function as per its intended use.